jayanthc/fakefrb/README.md

 For ML training, the default options should create a file with the given number of FRBs forming the positive class.
 For the negative classes, the following are prescribed:

-- Generate a file with 0 DM pulses
+- Generate a file with 0-DM pulses (set lower and upper bounds of DM to 0)
 - Generate noise (can be done on the fly during training, using a generator)

 __Reading the output:__